 Your business’s payment descriptor is the merchant name that appears on a customer’s credit card statement when they make a purchase from your store.
 To make it easier for your customers to recognize their charges and reduce the occurrence of chargebacks, make sure your descriptor matches the name of your business.

 In the instance you need to issue a refund or credit, the exact refund amount should be applied to the original credit card to ensure the transaction can be traced.
 If the credit is issued to another credit card or form of payment (e.g., cash or check), it may be challenging to document the credit transaction and obtain proof of the refund acknowledgement in the instance of a dispute.

 To decrease chargebacks, encourage your customers to contact your business directly to rectify issues rather than initiating a dispute with their card issuer.
-And partner with a merchant services provider that’s dedicated to giving you next-level support when chargebacks do occur.
-Discover Electronic Payments’ industry leading service, low-cost payment processing, and other benefits for yourself.
+You can handle the issue one-on-one and avoid the extra fees associated with a formal investigation.

 Gift cards are a smart way to expand your brand, reach new customers, and make more money all yea...